 - Take 3-5 of the current lowest FBA sales prices and find an average.
 This number will be your current FBA average selling price.

-- Take the ASIN and put it in the FBA revenue calculator.
+- Take the ASIN and put it in the FBA revenue calculator (Seller Central log-in required).

 - Input the current FBA average selling price (that you calculated above) on the Item Price line under the Amazon Fulfillment column.